taylorshelton/academic/content/home/teaching.md

 +++

-I teach the following courses at Mississippi State University:
+At Georgia State, I’ll be teaching the following courses:

+- GEOG4518 / GEOS6518 Digital Cartography

+In my previous position at Mississippi State University, I was responsible for teaching the following courses:

 - GR8313 Advanced Human Geography
 - GR4990/6990 Digital Geographies